Focus On Your Customer

 In my own observations, I notice that when I’m feeling unsure of myself, my feet tend to turn in and my posture collapses in toward my chest.
 My breath gets shorter, and I actually feel smaller, physically.
 I’m sure the message that’s sent to others is that I’m not confident.
 On the other hand, when I’m feeling good and confident, I easily sit up straight, look directly into the eyes of whomever I’m talking with and feel much more present.
 Both of these positions have a huge impact on the quality of my communication and my ability to influence any conversation.

-This week, first observe your body language.
+Try observing your body language.
 What are your gestures saying to others?
 Can you feel your facial expressions when you’re sitting in a meeting?
 Are you saying one thing and allowing your body language to say the opposite?
 Are you projecting warmth and a desire to connect or a cold indifference by only focusing on the facts or results?

 Second, try experimenting with your gestures and movements.
 Are they confident or lacking in self-assurance?
 Does your body language make others uncomfortable?
 What are your facial expressions saying to others?
 Do you often look worried or skeptical when you’re listening to others?
 Do you cross your arms when you’re in meetings with others?
 Maybe you’re sending out mixed messages to others by saying one thing with your words and sending a different message in your body language.